What Are the Income Requirements for a Marriage Green Card Sponsor?

 Typical types of assets used as sources of income are savings, certificate of deposits, stocks, bonds and property.
 In general, the value of the home residence may be used, however, the value of automobiles is not considered, unless there are multiple vehicles.
 Then the value of automobiles, except the primary vehicle, may be used.

 VIII.
-Can foreign assets of the marriage Green Card applicant be used to supplement the minimum income requirement?
+Can foreign assets of the marriage Green Card applicant be used as sources of income to supplement the minimum income requirement?

-In general, the foreign assets of the marriage Green Card applicant may also be taken into consideration to supplement the minimum income requirement of the main sponsor.
-However, these foreign assets must meet the following conditions:
+In general, the foreign assets of the marriage Green Card applicant may also be taken into consideration as sources of income to supplement the minimum income requirement of the main sponsor.
+However, these foreign assets must meet the following conditions to be considered as sources of income:

 - The foreign asset must to be convertible to cash within twelve (12) months